adrianfish/yaft-debian/README.md

 debuild --no-lintian -us -uc

-YAFT's .deb file will be be built into the directory above this repository directory.
+YAFT's .deb file will be be built into the directory above this one.